Real-world advice: ‘As more women join boards and demonstrate the value they add, the system will become self- perpetuating,’ says Helena Morrissey

 Those are some of the results of a fascinating new study by the nonpartisan Pew Research Center.
 Their implications are implicit: Pressure is growing for better gender and ethnic diversity in every sphere of public life.

-As longtime sponsors of the Top 25 Women in Healthcare leadership awards curated by Modern Healthcare, we have seen the momentum and the drumbeat growing for this type of sea change.
+As longtime sponsors of the Top Women Leaders in Healthcare leadership awards curated by Modern Healthcare, we have seen the momentum and the drumbeat growing for this type of sea change.
 While challenges certainly remain – the number of women who are employed as CEOs of the companies in the S&P 500 is declining instead of increasing – we remain optimistic that transformation is in the offing.

 The corporate world can be slow assimilating societal changes, yet society is clamoring for more women in leadership.
 According to Pew, Americans view women leaders as better than male leaders in: